scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

   `.scala` source files in the plug-in (these will be closer to 25KB).
 This also saves a bit of copy time each time you build.
 * Confirm with OK
-* In the main dialog, in the list in the middle, an entry called �ScalatronBot.jar� should have appeared and be selected.
+* In the main dialog, in the list in the middle, an entry called 'ScalatronBot.jar' should have appeared and be selected.
 In the associated panel on the right, check the box **Build on make**.
   This will tell IDEA to automatically create the plug-in `.jar` file we just configured as an artifact each time you build your code.